neondatabase/website/content/docs/guides/prisma-tutorial.md

 }
 ```

-3. Apply the schema change to your database using `prisma migrate dev` command.
-In this example, name given to the migration is `add-field`.
+3. Apply the schema change to your database using the `prisma migrate dev` command.
+In this example, the name given to the migration is `add-field`.

     ```bash
     $> npx prisma migrate dev --name add-field